ataki/Quizzically/README.md

 		pull the top scores associated with a quiz_id.

 	Friends:
-		We maintain a two-wauy friendship model.
+		We maintain a two-way friendship model; when a friend is first created, we maintain a list of blocks that are

 	Mail:
-		We support the three types of messages.
+		We support the three types of messages : challenge, note, and friend request.

 	Administration:
-		We keep an admin.jsp view.
+		We keep an admin.jsp view that serves all functionalities required by the assignment.

 	Overall Web Look:
 		We designed our code with CSS3 and took pains to make the UI seem responsive, utilizing jQuery and web conventions to do so.
+		We borrowed various components from online tutorials to make our GUI more interactive, incorporating tabs, modal popups, notifications, labels, textfields, tablesorter, buttons, etc...

 	Error-checking and Form Creation:
 		We do detailed error-checking for form creation in addition to page-level